PovertyAction/github-training/resources/FAQs.md

 Stashing changes
 ----------------

--You don't need to stash when you change branches and have uncommitted working directory changes.
+- You don't need to stash when you change branches and have uncommitted working directory changes.
 Error would occur if you have conflicts between branches.

 Creating a GitHub repo with an existing Box/Dropbox folder